Serbia: Literature

-There are 551 public libraries, the largest of which are the National Library of Serbia in Belgrade with about 6 million items, and Matica Srpska (the oldest matica and Serbian cultural institution, founded in 1826) in Novi Sad with nearly 3.5 million volumes.
-In 2010, there were 10,989 books and brochures published.
-The book publishing market is dominated by several major publishers such as Laguna and Vulkan.
-The industry's centrepiece event, annual Belgrade Book Fair, is the most visited cultural event in Serbia with 158,128 visitors in 2013.
-The highlight of the literary scene is awarding of NIN Prize, given every January since 1954 for the best newly published novel in Serbian.
+Serbia has a dense network of public libraries, with more than 535 institutions nationwide.
+The largest are the National Library of Serbia in Belgrade, with 6.5 million items, and Library of Matica srpska in Novi Sad, founded in 1826 and the oldest Serbian cultural institution, with around 4 million items.
+Book publishing remains active and the annual Belgrade Book Fair, attracting more than 200,000 visitors, is the country's largest cultural event.
+The highlight of the literary scene is awarding of NIN Award, given annually since 1954 for the best newly published novel in Serbian.